r742davis/100-days-of-code/log.md

 I finished Day 17: Sort Without Articles and learned how to combine RegEx with sorting to eliminate articles when sorting and array of titles.
 I also learned that you can use sort to treat strings like numbers via the function (a, b) logic.

+I completed only section 151, but it was pretty long and I was having compatibility issues with the old version of React the instructor was using.
+The main issue was the wrapper AUX function he decided to use which is deprecated now.
+Instead, I used fragments for wrapping instead and also included a return in the functional component.

+Overall, today's JS30 was a nice little refresher on sorting functions and DOM manipulation.
+The debugging I had to do on my own was good practice for future React applications.

 **Link(s) to work:**
 * [React TCG Section 151](https://www.udemy.com/react-the-complete-guide-incl-redux/learn/lecture/13556476?start=0#overview)
 * [JS30: Day 17](https://github.com/r742davis/JavaScript30/tree/master/17%20-%20Sort%20Without%20Articles)